 First Woman Prosecutor

 By Fatou Kiné DIAKITE

-Elisabeth Dior Fall Sow, an exceptional Senegalese magistrate and legal scholar, was born in 1968. , A magistrate by training, Ms. Dior Fall Sow held this position for a lengthy period prior to her retirement.
-She also held the position of investigative judge before her appointment as prosecutor of the Republic , Court of First Instance of St. Louis in Senegal.
+Elisabeth Dior Fall Sow, an exceptional Senegalese magistrate and legal scholar, was born in 1968.
+A magistrate by training, Ms. Dior Fall Sow held this position for a lengthy period before her retirement.
+She also held the position of an investigative judge before she was appointed prosecutor of the Republic, Court of First Instance of St. Louis in Senegal.

 Dior Fall Sow is a highly distinguished Senegalese magistrate reputed for her domestic and international contribution in the field of human rights (mainly women and children); peace and security; and criminal justice.
 She is known for traveling around the world to advocate for women's causes.
 Dior Fall Sow has spoken at seminars, workshops, and conferences in several countries around the world on various aspects of human rights notably on the rights of women and children, crime prevention, treatment of offenders, and international humanitarian law.